soccerGB/DockerTestScipts/DCOS/MSI/readme.md

-# Experiments with redirecting Instance Metadata Service requests from a container to a external facing proxy container
+# Experiments with redirecting Instance Metadata Service requests from Docker containers to a external facing proxy Docker container

+This experiment was to find a way to access the Instance Metadata Service endpoint (http://169.254.169.254) from client containers through a dedicated proxy container.
+My experiment belows show, without approprite port fordwarding and routing setup,  it's possible to acheve above scenario inside a Azure VM running a WindowsServerCore:1709 (RS3) build.

+(note: in this setup, all containers are in the same subset)

 ## Building test images for running on the WindowsServerCore 1709 image